Mins/TuxLite/README.md

 ### Requirements

--   A VPS with 80MB RAM or above.
-256MB recommended.
+-   A server with at least 80MB RAM.
+256MB and above recommended.
 -   Basic Linux knowledge.
 You will need know how to connect to your server remotely.
 -   Basic text editor knowledge.
 For beginners, learning GNU nano is